Best Car Care Tips for Pollen Season in Bellingham & Beyond

 5. Park Smart to Minimize Pollen Exposure

-Where you park can make a big difference in how much pollen collects on your car.
+Where you park can make a big difference in how much pollen collects on your car.- Garage parking: The best way to avoid pollen exposure.

 - Covered parking: A carport or shade structure helps reduce pollen accumulation.